-I am excited that the public beta of CF Builder is released!
+I am excited that the public beta of ColdFusion Builder is released!
 In case you have been asleep the last year, it is a powerful new extension for CFer's most popular IDE, VS Code.

-- CF Builder beta released
+- ColdFusion Builder beta released

 - Feature Overview

 - CF Server control straight from CF Builder